StopScreenSharing/python-p3-v2-final-project-template/README.md

 When a single gardener is chosen, a list of their plants is displayed as well as the options to add, delete, and update each plant.

-## To Run
+## To Use
-To run the cli, please go into the lib folder and run cli.py from your terminal.
-Type corresponding Numbers or letters to choose options.

-## gardener.py and plant.py
-The two models of this app. gardeners.py initializes the Gardener class and plant.py initializes the Plant class.

-## helpers.py
-Helper functions to run the CLI
+Clone the repository git clone https://github.com/StopScreenSharing/python-p3-v2-final-project-template cd to python-p3-v2-final-project-template/lib pipenv install pipence shell

+run python cli.py

+from main menu:
+-Manage gardeners(add, update, delete, or select one) -Manage plants associated with a gardener

 ## cli.py
 File where the cli loop is.
 Runs through options such as manage gardeners and exit, and then proceeds to other menus based on choices user inputs.

+## helpers.py
+Helper functions to run the CLI

+## gardener.py and plant.py
+The two models of this app. gardeners.py initializes the Gardener class and plant.py initializes the Plant class.